The 1977 Matra-Simca Rancho is one of those wonderful cars that made more of an impact than anyone realised at the time of its launch.

 The Rancho soon found favour with buyers, especially in its native France, who appreciated its huge interior space and limited off-road ability.
 Car magazines tended not to understand the Rancho, questioning why it should look the way it did, while not being able to back up the macho image with genuine off-road ability.

 Buyers, on the other hand, understood it immediately… form over function!
 At the British launch Chrysler said: ‘the Rancho has become a very fashionable car in which to be seen along the boulevards of Paris’.
-The Rancho may not have had the capability of a Land Rover but it cost 20 per cent less and looked like it cost 20 per cent more.
+The Rancho may not have had the capability of a Land Rover, but it cost 20 per cent less and looked like it cost 20 per cent more.

 In 1979, its name changed from Matra-Simca Rancho to Talbot-Matra Rancho (above) to reflect the change in ownership of the parent company.
 At the same time, the Rancho was offered with a low compression petrol engine, the idea being to allow lower octane petrol to be used which was useful for support exports to those countries where petrol was generally of a lower grade than that available in France.

-In October 1980, the Rancho gained electronic ignition, a special economy-tune carburettor, a slightly lower differential ratio and a radio.
+In October 1980, the Rancho gained electronic ignition, a special economy-tuned carburettor, a slightly lower differential ratio and a radio.
 However, 1980 was also the year that the seeds of the Rancho’s demise were sown.

 From Rancho to Espace – PSA’s loss is Renault’s gain